Sutherland: County council

 Although the county council generally met in Lairg, from its creation in 1890 the county council's clerk was based in Golspie, and in 1892 the council moved its main administrative offices to a new building on Main Street in Golspie called County Offices, initially sharing the building with the village post office.

 The 1889 Act also led to a review of boundaries, with parish and county boundaries being adjusted to eliminate cases where parishes straddled county boundaries.
 The parish of Reay had straddled Sutherland and Caithness prior to the act; the county boundary was retained, but the part of Reay parish in Sutherland was transferred to the parish of Farr in 1891.

+After the Second World War, the county council commissioned the planning consultant Sir Frank Mears to prepare a report on measures to address the continuing problem of depopulation.
+The population of the county had fallen from 25,800 in the mid nineteenth century to 13,700 in 1951.
+Mears cautioned against attempts to introduce large-scale industry into the county.
+Instead, in a plan strongly influenced by Frank Fraser Darling's Preliminary Report on the West Highland Survey (1948), he advocated a strategy based on the regeneration of the crofting economy through measures such as land rehabilitation, tenure reform, investment in agriculture, forestry and fishing, and the encouragement of small rural industries based on indigenous resources.
+He also made recommendations on the improvement of local services and community facilities.